useverto/lib/README.md

 #### `recommendPost()`

-Returns a trading post address that was selected using a weighted random based on the trading post reputations.
+Returns a recommended trading post address to trade with.
+Note: Uses a weighted random on reputations.

 #### `price(contractID)`